 David O'Donnell; B.A.
 (Boston College), M.A.
 (Oxford University), Higher Diploma in Education (Trinity College Dublin)

-History and Economics Teacher
+History Department Chair and History Teacher

 David O’Donnell is dedicated to helping students become more successful.
 A graduate of Noble and Greenough School, O’Donnell says he benefited from caring teachers, especially his parents, so it was natural to want to be in education.
 With more than ten years’ experience teaching History and Economics, including three years in China, O’Donnell is delighted to be at CATS Academy Boston.

 A distance runner, oarsman, and rugby player in college, O’Donnell is now an avid walker and hiker.
 In 2014-15, he led the Scholars Program at CATS Academy Boston, and in 2015-16 will lead the Stocks and Trading Club.
 O’Donnell worked as a private investor for more than ten years with his father, who founded two successful high tech companies in Boston; his mother was an art teacher.
 O’Donnell’s two daughters attend top American colleges, so he knows the difference a school can make in the college application process.

 CATS teachers push themselves and their students to learn and do more.